Find an Educational Therapist

 2040 Delta Way, Tallahassee, Florida 32303

 Mary Langrick is a Licensed Clinical Social Worker (LCSW) in Tallahassee, Florida and has been in practice for 26 years.
-They treat Learning Disorder, Trauma, Women's Issues.
+They treat Learning Disorder, Depression, Personal Growth.

 Welcome to a more mindful, empowered way of living.
 I'm here to listen and help you explore ways to feel balanced and in control of your life.